-(On a side note, as far as districts are concerned, it seemed they could not make up their minds, according to the changing management.
+(At the current time, a few 179's, numbered in the 3000's, are on the property for testing, but having numerous problems.
+It's not known when they will enter service.
+On a side note, as far as districts are concerned, it seemed they could not make up their minds, according to the changing management.
 They were for a while going to go back to almost the original BMT-IND grouping drawn along A-H, and J-S, with the exception of the B remaining BMT.
 It was changed like this for supervision, but for crews, it kept being put off, then the whole idea was scrapped.
 2012 they finally decided to keep the current three districts, but switch the lines as follows: North: A, C, D, H, L; South: B, F, G, N, Q, S; Queens: E, J, M, R).

-In 2016, it was annouced for the end of the year opening of the Second Avenue line Q extension and resumption of W service, that the districts would go back to nearly the way they were (F and I think also the G return to Queens, D return to South, J return to North), with the exception of the M remaining in Queens.
+In 2016, it was annouced for the end of the year opening of the Second Avenue line Q extension and resumption of W service, that the districts would go back to nearly the way they were (F and also the G return to Queens, D return to South, J return to North), with the exception of the M remaining in Queens.